Modes of Control; checkpoints, border-crossings & guns – Egypt to Gaza

 Much later when the others came back with food, they came back with news that a Bedouin man, also named Mohammed, who, after a series of charades, had managed to understand our situation and indicate that he wanted to help by driving us around the checkpoints through the Sahara/desert.

 So we waited until around 9pm, dark and cold, then communicated with our personal minders that we were tired and hungry and were going to leave, to go back to Ismailia or Cairo to a hotel and eat some food.
-They were happy, the bastards, and tried to organise us a taxi all the way to Cairo.
+They were happy, and tried to organise us a taxi all the way to Cairo.
 But I said that we just wanted to go to the closest café, and then eat and then we would get another taxi to Ismailia.
 They refused, saying we must go all the way, because there is ‘nothing’ in between, and it’s dangerous.

 I finally agreed, just to get our passports returned, and once they were handed over someone yelled “take your bags” and we took our luggage out of the taxi that was getting orders from the police not to stop until Ismailia, and we started walking up the dark highway, seemingly not being followed by the police.